Areas of expertise and application

 CRIM’s varied expertise allows us to value all types of data from our clients: speech/audio, text, image, video, structured data.
 CRIM’s strength lies in its ability to take into account all aspects of a project during its implementation: data science and best practices in AI, software architecture and integration, data security and ethics.

 A critical mass of experts to meet the industry's needs

 CRIM is home to some 60 full-time employees, supplemented each year by part-time and contractual personnel, as well as students, interns, and grant holders.

-In order for CRIM to fulfill its mission, our experts must remain connected to the research ecosystem, so that they are aware of the latest innovations and maintain a wide range of leading-edge expertise.
+For CRIM to fulfill its mission, our experts must remain connected to the research ecosystem to learn of the latest innovations and maintain a wide range of leading-edge expertise.

-However, CRIM’s expertise must not become overly compartmentalised, in order to remain dynamic and responsive to market needs.
+However, CRIM’s expertise must not become overly compartmentalized to remain dynamic and responsive to market needs.
 To achieve this, our researchers attend and give lectures, publish articles in scientific papers and engage with universities, notably by hiring postdoctoral fellows.

 The scientific program is established by the scientific direction and ratified by the Scientists Advisory Board.

 The scientific council contributes to and monitors the quality of scientific activities in collaboration with the scientific management.
 It participates in the definition of general orientations and in the overall evaluation of CRIM’s scientific activities.